 If we look back to last year — something many of us would rather avoid — we can see how quickly complications can bring a halt to a globalized supply chain.
-For many Americans, 2020 was the first time they were forced to consider the global supply chain (we have written about supply chain evaluation in our Business Continuity 3-part Series here) and the vulnerabilities it presents.
+For many Americans, 2020 was the first time they considered the global supply chain (we have written about supply chain evaluation in our Business Continuity 3-part Series here) and the vulnerabilities it presents.
 Everyday items like toilet paper, hand sanitizer, baby wipes, and diapers, and disinfectants quickly disappeared from shelves.
 In order to avoid potential shortages and promote self-sufficiency, China seeks entirely nationalized supply chains for the ten targeted industries.

 The 4th Industrial Revolution: China’s Plan to Lead

 Let’s take a quick look back at history.
-The Second Industrial Revolution is defined by the rise of telecommunications technologies at the end of the 19th century.
+The Second Industrial Revolution is the rise of telecommunications technologies at the end of the 19th century.
 During this time, electrical power and telephones were introduced to the general public, improving communication and transportation.
 The Third Industrial Revolution built upon the second and introduced computers and digitization to society, helping to cultivate the e-world we are currently navigating.

 Today, the century offers the Fourth Industrial Revolution, recognized for its advancing information technologies, like cloud storage and 5G.
 As the international community enters the Fourth Industrial Revolution, the People’s Republic of China fully intends to be a key competitor in most international markets, a leader in cutting-edge technological development, and promote the growth of domestic innovation in China as a means of “national rejuvenation.”